BellezaEmporium/bellezaemporium.github.io/EA_Analysis.md

 Indeed, that other folder contains only 2 files: CONF-production (yet again ???) and NS.
 This will be extra important for the next steps, you'll find out why.

-The CONF-production file in the `530c11479fe252fc5aabc24935b9776d4900eb3ba58fdc271e0d6229413ad40e` folder... does not need any prefix (yes, you've heard me right), but the key will need you to get your wonderful machine hash ! (yes, your SHA-1 hardware information.)
+The CONF-production file in the `530c11479fe252fc5aabc24935b9776d4900eb3ba58fdc271e0d6229413ad40e` folder... does not need any prefix (yes, you've heard me right).
+Which means, just write the file name.
+Yes, just the file name. __allUsersGen-__ no-no, just CONF-production.
+Test it, you'll see., but the key will need you to get your wonderful machine hash ! (yes, your SHA-1 hardware information.)

 Try to do this :